Clitoria ternatea: Culinary

 In Southeast Asia, the flower is used as a natural food colouring to colour glutinous rice and desserts like the Eurasian putugal as well as an ayurvedic medicine.
 In Kelantan, in the north-east of peninsular Malaysia, it is an important ingredient in nasi kerabu, giving it its characteristic bluish colour.
-In Burmese and Thai cuisines, the flowers are also dipped in butter and fried.
 It is also used to colour the Nyonya dish pulot tartal.

+The seeds are not edible.
+The pods are edible when young.

 Butterfly pea flower tea is made from the ternatea flowers and dried lemongrass and changes color depending on what is added to the liquid, with lemon juice turning it purple.
 In Thailand and Vietnam, this butterfly blue pea flower tea is commonly mixed with honey and lemon to increase acidity and turn the beverage a pink-purple color, to produce for a drink usually served after dinner, or as a refreshment at hotels and spas.
 The drink is a typical local drink like chamomile tea is in other parts of the world.
 The tea is found in both hot and cold varieties.

 The flowers have more recently been used in a color-changing gin and absinthe.
 Blue in the bottle, it turns pink when mixed with a carbonated mixer such as tonic water due to the change in pH.
 As organic colours are not permanent, this type of gin is recommended to be stored in a dark place to maintain the effect.
 It is, however, not an allowed food ingredient in the EU and at least one gin using it was recalled for that reason.

 Traditional medicine

-In traditional ayurvedic medicine, it is ascribed with various qualities including memory enhancing, nootropic, antistress, anxiolytic, antidepressant, anticonvulsant, tranquilizing, and sedative properties.
-In traditional Chinese medicine, the plant has been ascribed properties affecting female libido due to its similar appearance to the female reproductive organ.
-Its extract has been shown to reduce intensity of behavior caused by serotonin and acetylcholine in mice.

-Its extracts possess a wide range of pharmacological activities including antimicrobial, antipyretic, anti-inflammatory, analgesic, diuretic, local anesthetic, antidiabetic, insecticidal, blood platelet aggregation-inhibiting and for use as a vascular smooth muscle relaxing properties.
-This plant has a long use in traditional ayurvedic medicine for several diseases and the scientific studies has reconfirmed those with modern relevance.
+This plant has a long use in traditional Ayurveda.
+No clinical trials on humans have been conducted.